 County: Webster, Sumter, Macon

 39 tornadoes were confirmed on March 1, 2007.
-We look at a strong twister, given a rating of EF-3 that moved through parts of Webster, Sumter, and Macon Counties in Georgia.
-The town of Americus was hard hit.
+We look at a strong twister, given a rating of EF3 that moved through parts of Webster, Sumter, and Macon Counties in Georgia.
+The town of Americus was hit hard.
 Here is the detailed summary from the NWS Atlanta:

 While the overall path length of the tornado was around 40 miles, the path length within Webster county was between seven and eight miles.
 While the tornado reached its maximum path width of 1.0 mile in Sumter county near Americus, it was determined to be less than this within Webster county.
 A path of significant damage was noted across southeast Webster county.
 A concrete block house and two machine shops on East Centerpoint Road just northeast of Chambliss were completely destroyed.
 Three injuries resulted from the damage here.
 Twenty-five feet of asphalt in front of the home was also ripped up by the tornado.
 On a nearby farm, five cows were killed when they were tossed about by the tornado.
 A tractor-trailer traveling on Georgia Highway 520 near Chambliss was overturned causing it to catch on fire and burn.
 Very nearby, at the intersection of Georgia Highway 520 and TV Tower Road, a 1096 foot Georgia Public Television transmission tower was destroyed when two-thirds of the tower was twisted off by the tornado and destroyed.
 Only 150 feet of the 1096 foot tower was left standing after the tornado passed.
 Numerous trees and power lines were also down in the area.